Skip to main content

 Ignoring Session Tracking

-Use this setting if you are adding the Mesh script to a form embedded in an iframe on your site.
+Use this setting if you are adding the Avina script to a form embedded in an iframe on your site.

-• If you would like Mesh to ignore session data tracking an only track form fills on the page you can disable session tracking by switching the session key in the track settings at the end of the script to false.
+• If you would like Avina to ignore session data tracking and only track form fills on the page you can disable session tracking by switching the session key in the track settings at the end of the script to false.
 When this is set, the end of your script should look like this:

 track:{session: false, forms: true}